-The government endorses the following actions as being necessary for the protection and recovery of the Blue Racer, Lake Erie Watersnake and Small-mouthed Salamander.
-Actions identified as "high" will be given priority consideration for funding under the ESA.
+The government endorses the following actions as being necessary for the protection and recovery of the Blue Racer, Lake Erie Watersnake, Small-mouthed Salamander and Unisexual Ambystoma (Small-mouthed Salamander dependent population).
+Actions identified as "high" may be given priority consideration for funding under the Species at Risk Stewardship Program.
 Where reasonable, the government will also consider the priority assigned to these actions when reviewing and issuing authorizations under the ESA.
 Other organizations are encouraged to consider these priorities when developing projects or mitigation plans related to species at risk.
-The government will focus its support on these high-priority actions over the next five years.